 The DMRR has developed several use cases based on consortium members' datasets and publications.
-The purpose of these use cases is to highlight the software tools developed by the DMRR, with the long-term goal that all future datasets generated by the consortium can be analyzed reproducibly and compared to each other.
+The purpose of these use cases is to highlight the software tools developed by the DMRR, with the goal that all future datasets generated by the consortium can be analyzed reproducibly and compared to each other.

 2019 Update: See Murillo et al. for an integrative analysis of data in exRNA Atlas version 4P1.
 The use cases below use older versions of exceRpt and other software.
 They are good introductory tutorials, but please use them with caution.
 If you need help with a use case not covered by what you see here, please contact us at info@exRNA.org.